lyubogankov/freecodecamp/responsive-web-design/project-survey-form/README.md

 13. :heavy_check_mark: Inside the `form` element, you can select an option from a group of at least two radio buttons that are grouped using the `name` attribute

-14. Inside the `form` element, you can select several fields from a series of checkboxes, each of which must have a `value` attribute
+14. :heavy_check_mark: Inside the `form` element, you can select several fields from a series of checkboxes, each of which must have a `value` attribute

 15. :heavy_check_mark: Inside the `form` element, you are presented with a `textarea` for additional comments